Victims and Survivors of Crime Week 2022

 During this week, BCSTH will launch a TV and Social Media campaign in partnership with CBC and Global BC to raise awareness of BC’s Prevention, Education, Advocacy, Counselling and Empowerment […]

 June is National Indigenous History Month.
-Indigenous women writers share personal histories in these books: Calling My Spirit Back by Elaine Alec Facing the Mountain: Indigenous Healing in the Shadow […]
+Indigenous women writers share personal histories in these books: Calling My Spirit Back by Elaine Alec Facing the Mountain: Indigenous Healing in the Shadow of Colonialism by Catherine Richardson / Kinewesquao In My Own Moccasins by Helen Knott A Mind Spread Out on the Ground by Alicia Elliott They […]

 This is a day for all Canadians to recognize and celebrate the unique heritage, diverse cultures and outstanding contributions of First Nations, Inuit and Métis peoples.
 The Canadian Constitution recognizes these three groups as Aboriginal peoples, also known as Indigenous peoples.
 Please check your local resources to find out about events that are happening in your community.